 The Five Pillars of Islam

-- Hajj: The annual pilgrimage (Hajj) to Makkah is an obligation once in a lifetime for those who are physically and financially able to perform it.
-About two million people go to Makkah each year from every corner of the globe.
-Although Makkah is always filled with visitors, the annual Hajj is performed in the twelfth month of the Islamic calendar.
-Male pilgrims wear special simple clothes which strip away distinctions of class and culture so that all stand equal before God.
-The rites of the Hajj include circling the Kaaba seven times and going seven times between the hillocks of Safa and Marwa, as Hagar did during her search for water.
-Then the pilgrims stand together in Arafa5 and ask God for what they wish and for His forgiveness, in what is often thought of as a preview of the Day of Judgment.
+5. Hajj: The annual pilgrimage to Makkah in Saudi Arabia is a once-in-a-lifetime obligation for those who are physically and financially able to perform it.
+About two million people go to Makkah each year from every corner of the globe, with the annual Hajj performed in the twelfth month of the lunar Islamic calendar.
+Male pilgrims wear special simple clothes which strip away distinctions of class and culture so that all stand equal before Allah.
+The rites of Hajj include circling the Kaaba seven times and going seven times between the mountains of Safa and Marwa, commemorating Hagar’s search for water.
+Then the pilgrims stand together in Arafat and pray to Allah for His forgiveness, in what is often thought of as a preview of the Day of Judgment.